Vicki Grassian

 Vicki H. Grassian is a distinguished professor in the department of chemistry and biochemistry at the University of California, San Diego.
 She also holds the distinguished chair in physical chemistry.

+Grassian has been called "the Dust Queen" for her work on atmospheric dust.

+Her research group focuses on the chemistry and impacts of environmental surfaces and interfaces, including atmospheric aerosols (mineral dust, sea spray), aqueous microdroplets, nanomaterials and the chemistry of indoor surfaces.

+She has won many awards, including a 2018 Chemical Pioneer Award from the American Institute of Chemists.

 Education

 Grassian studied chemistry at the University of New York at Albany, graduating in 1981.
 She moved to the Rensselaer Polytechnic Institute for her master's degree, which she completed in 1982.
 She earned her PhD at the University of California, Berkeley in 1987.
 Her PhD supervisor was George C. Pimentel.